mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 data from a drone, monitor remote sensors, detonate a charge on command, or all of those.
-An MED has a modest amount of processing power and can run guidance programmes, but typically acts as an interface rather than handling complex tasks itself.
+An MED has a modest amount of processing power and can run guidance programs, but typically acts as an interface rather than handling complex tasks itself.

 Item TL Kg Cost